cterdam/dotfiles/README.md

   - Install [Rust](https://www.rust-lang.org/tools/install).

     - Use the command found on the website.
 Prepend `sudo` and run it.

+    - The installer might show some commands to run after installation.
+You can still run them to avoid any surprises, but the `zshrc` is supposed to take care of configuring the correct paths once activated.

     - And install [silicon](https://github.com/Aloxaf/silicon) with `brew install silicon`.